 Better Interest Rates

-If your current mortgage deal is about to expire but your property hasn't been fully paid off, you should review your remortgage options otherwise you’ll be moved onto your lender's SVR (standard variable rate) which is set by them rather than tracked in proportion to the Bank of England’s base rate.
-Going onto your lender’s SVR will likely be more costly so it’s worth looking to remortgage if you want to save money in the long run.
+If your current mortgage deal is about to expire but your property hasn’t been fully paid off, it’s important to review your remortgage options.
+Otherwise, you’ll be moved onto your lender’s SVR (standard variable rate), which is set by the lender rather than being linked to the Bank of England’s Base Rate.
+Moving onto your lender’s SVR is likely to be more expensive, so it’s worth looking into remortgaging if you want to save money in the long run.

 More Flexibility